-Random Match – Matching between adjacent leaves on one panel face.
-Random selection in arrangement of veneer leaves from one or more flitches producing a deliberate mismatch between the pieces of veneer. (link to bulletin)
+Random Match - Matching between adjacent leaves on one panel face.
+Random selection in arrangement of veneer leaves from one or more flitches producing a deliberate mismatch between the pieces of veneer.
+(Bulletin: 312 Matching Faces Within Panel)

 Matching Within Individual Panel Faces

 Center Match – An equal number of veneer components or leaves of equal width (prior to edge trimming) matched with a joint in the center of the panel to achieve horizontal symmetry.
 A small amount of the figure is lost.

 Balance Match – Two or more veneer components or leaves of equal width (prior to edge trimming) to make up a single face.